Nicotine gum: Dependence

 Compared to cigarettes, NRT products deliver nicotine to the brain more slowly and produce lower levels of nicotine in the blood.
 No relationship has been established between NRT use and risk of dependence when products are used as instructed.

 Cancer

 No causal relationship has been shown between exposure to nicotine in NRT and cancer.
+The Centers for Disease Control and Prevention stated that using a nicotine medicine does not cause cancer like smoking.

 Dental health and TMJ disorders

 Nicotine gum is sugar-free.
 Chewing nicotine gum does not increase risk for cavities or gum disease beyond the inherent risk associated with nicotine.
 However, nicotine gum may exacerbate poor dentition and may not be compatible with dental appliances such as dentures, bridges, and crowns.
 The frequent chewing associated with nicotine gum use can also worsen temporomandibular joint (TMJ) disorders.

 Cardiovascular health

 Smoking increases the risk for acute cardiovascular events such as myocardial infarction and stroke, and chronic cardiovascular disease such as atherosclerosis.
 However, no association has been established between NRT and increased cardiovascular risk.
 Side effects of nicotine gum include increased heart rate and blood pressure (see side effects, above), but nicotine gum is not contraindicated in individuals with coronary disease.
+The Centers for Disease Control and Prevention stated that nicotine replacement therapy is much less likely to cause heart disease than continued smoking.